aspose-words/Aspose.Words-Documentation/en/net/developer-guide/mail-merge-and-reporting/_index.md

 There are several ways to create and design a merge template.
 You can use Microsoft Word, and the merge template does not have to be a Microsoft Word template, that is a document in the DOT or DOTX format, it can be a regular document in the DOC or DOCX format.
 You need to insert some special fields called merge fields into this template in places where you want data from your data source to be later inserted.
 Or you can programmatically create a merge template using the [DocumentBuilder](https://reference.aspose.com/words/net/aspose.words/documentbuilder/) class.

-The merge template contains the main text, which should be the same in all output documents after you perform the mail merge operation.
+The merge template contains the main text, which should be the same in all output documents after you perform the Mail Merge operation.
 You can use any format for your template if there is an ability to add merge fields to it.
-All merge fields within your template will be filled in from your data source during the mail merge operation.
+All merge fields within your template will be filled in from your data source during the Mail Merge operation.

 ## Data Sources for a Mail Merge Operation {#data-source-types-for-a-mail-merge-operation}

-Aspose.Words mail merge accepts various data sources.
+Aspose.Words Mail Merge accepts various data sources.
 This can be either a DataTable, DataView, DataSet, IDataReader, an array of values supported by ADO .NET, or custom data sources represented by [IMailMergeDataSource](https://reference.aspose.com/words/net/aspose.words.mailmerging/imailmergedatasource/) implementations.

-The data source contains all the information that is pulled during the mail merge operation in order to personalize individual emails and documents.
+The data source contains all the information that is pulled during the Mail Merge operation in order to personalize individual emails and documents.
 Data sources can be created manually or generated by reporting from an existing database or application.
 If you have data in XML format, you can load and merge it with the DataSet.
-The mail merge operation will go through all the data source records and insert them into mail merge fields in the document.
+The Mail Merge operation will go through all the data source records and insert them into Mail Merge fields in the document.
 You can implement some mail merge interfaces such as [IMailMergeDataSourceRoot](https://reference.aspose.com/words/net/aspose.words.mailmerging/imailmergedatasourceroot/) to merge data from any data source, including a LINQ query, an XML file, or business objects.

-The following code example shows how to load a data table as the data source for the mail merge operation:
+The following code example shows how to load a data table as the data source for the Mail Merge operation:

 {{< gist "aspose-words-gists" "de5e13f5d5bb7d8cb88da900b4f9ed8b" "execute-with-regions-data-table.cs" >}}